The best time to visit the gallery to view or buy sculpture suitable for the garden, is from May to September.

 Here you will find examples of sculptures that are either permanently exhibited in the garden, or which have been exhibited in the garden recently.
 Please click on an image to view full details of each artwork.
 The monumental sculptures by Maurice Blik can be viewed in the garden all year round.

-POINTS TO CONSIDER WHEN BUYING SCULPTURE FOR THE GARDEN
+A GUIDE TO BUYING SCULPTURE FOR THE GARDEN

-- Materials.
-Genuine bronze and real stone or marble are the highest quality media for outdoor sculpture and this is reflected in the price.
-These materials will endure and often go up in value over time so it's advisable to buy the best quality materials that your budget will allow.
+2. Medium.
+Foundry cast bronze, stone and marble are the highest quality media.
+These materials will endure and often go up in value over time.
+Lightweight materials, including wood and resin are more succeptible to weather damage and breakage, which is not always easily repaired, so it is advisable to buy the best quality materials that your budget will allow.

-All outdoor sculpture will attract a certain amount of dust, debris, algae and bird droppings.
-If keeping your sculpture in mint condition is important to you, it's vital to consider the medium and finish at the outset.
-Smooth surfaces, bronze and real stone are generally easily cleaned with a damp, lint-free cloth, or a soft brush.
-Always avoid using chemicals as these can damage the patina or surface.
-Heavily textured finishes tend to be harder to keep clean, and lightweight materials are more succeptible to weather damage, and breakage, which is not always easily repaired.
+All outdoor sculpture will attract spider's webs, algae and bird droppings.
+Complex shapes and textured surfaces are harder to keep clean, so it is advisable to consider the medium and the potential maintenance at the outset.
+Smooth surfaces, bronze and hard types of stone are generally easily cleaned with a damp, lint-free cloth, or a soft brush.
+Never use chemicals to clean sculpture as these can cause damage to the patina and the surface.

 For further advice on buying or installing sculpture in the garden, please get in touch.